ragaeeb/trie-rules/README.md

 #### `buildTrie` Function

-The `buildTrie` function takes an array of rule objects, each with a `sources` array and a `target` string.
+The `buildTrie` function takes an array of rule objects, each with a `from` array and a `to` string.
 For each source word in each rule, it inserts the word into the trie.

 -   Let \( n \) be the number of rules.
 -   Let \( m \) be the average number of source words per rule.